Leukemia: Types and Treatment

 - Undifferentiated and biphenotypic acute leukemias are leukemias that have both lymphocytic and myeloid features.
 They are sometimes called mixed phenotype acute leukemias (MPALs).

-You can talk with your care team about the specific classification of your leukemia.
+Talk with your provider about the classification of your leukemia.

 Chronic lymphocytic leukemia (CLL)